boomlinde/gunboat/README.md

 The folding multipliers with the default settings work as bipolar amplifiers except that when the input signal exceeds the output range, the input signal folds back on itself.
-Inputs a and b and the scale value are multiplied
+Inputs a and b and the scale value are multiplied.
+The second folding multiplier inverts the output.

 DC blocker
 ----------